pbs-assess/sarc/README.md

 # Analysis of *Sarcotaces* sp. infections in BC groundfish

-Analysis code and derived data for a forthcoming CJFAS paper on *Sarcotaces* sp. infections in British Columbia groundfish samples, including relationships with species, depth, age, length, body condition, and maturity.
+Analysis code and data for the paper:

+Siegle, M.R., Dunic, J.C., Castle, K., Wyeth, M., Love, M.S., Anderson, S.C.
+Prevalence of the parasitic copepod, *Sarcotaces* sp., infection in British Columbia rockfishes (*Sebastes* spp.) and implications for rockfish life-history.
+In press at the Canadian Journal of Fisheries and Aquatic Sciences.

 ## Main folders